jepusto/clubSandwich/cran-comments.md

 ## Resubmission

 This is a re-submission.
-This version is a maintenance release that updates the package unit tests for compatibility with an upcoming release of the plm package (version 2.6-2 and higher).
+This version adds support for geepack::geeglm() models and rma.ls models estimated using metafor::rma.uni().

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.

 ## Test environments

-* local Windows 11 Pro, R 4.1.2
+* local Windows 11 Pro, R 4.2.2
 * ubuntu 20.04.3 LTS (on Github), R devel, release, oldrelease
 * macOS-latest (on Github), R release
 * windows-latest (on Github), R release
-* win-builder (devel, release, oldrelease)
+* win-builder (devel)
 * mac-builder (release)
 * r-hub:
   * Windows Server 2008 R2 SP1, R-devel, 32/64 bit